Whole30 Burger bowl

 - 2 T dill relish or small diced pickles

-- ½ tsp hot sauce optional
+- ½ tsp hot sauce optional with the cayenne to make the sauce spicy

 - Heat a skillet over medium-high heat, once hot, add the bacon (chopped) until crispy, remove and set on a paper towel lined plate, drain excess fat